 - low appetite

 - poor sense of smell or taste

 - medications interfere with digestion and nutrition

 - mobility issues make shopping and meal preparation hard

 - financial issues-less money for food

-- Ioneliness and grief
+- loneliness and grief

 - illness or disease

 Set a daily reoccurring time for meals.

-start and end of a
+Set reasonable limits for the start and end of a mealtime.
 Set specific mealtimes by writing them on the calendar.